skial/FD_PluginTemplate/README.md

 ## Install

 Download the current release -  [`v1.0.0-alpha`](https://github.com/skial/FD_PluginTemplate/releases/tag/v1.0.0-alpha) - and open.
-FlashDevelop will ask you if it should install the file.
+You will be asked if it should continue to install the file.